jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

-As a trick for finding the next note up on the neighboring string, play the lower note with your pinkie (ex. the green dot), and then higher note with your index finger on the neighboring string (ex. the black dot).
+As a trick for finding the next note up on the neighboring string, play the lower note with your pinkie (ex. the green dot), and the higher note with your index finger on the neighboring string (ex. the black dot).
 This is a "whole tone" interval, the distance between most of the notes in a scale.

 To get better at finding notes across strings, it can be helpful to study scales.